roy2872/Snake/README.md

 ### Controls

-Arrow keys to move the snake
+WASD Arrow keys to move the snake

 ## Known bugs